postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 > You can only have a single proxy or interceptor debug session running at the same time.

+To start an Interceptor session, do the following:

 1. Go to the **Via Interceptor** tab of the **Capture requests** window.

 1. Select **Capture Cookies** if you want to capture cookies in addition to requests during the debug session.
 You can use these cookies in your Postman requests.